Assessment

 Dive deeper into EM assessment with KEEN!

-Network partners have been curating tools and methods that are suitable for classroom or program-level assessment of entrepreneurial mindset.
+Network partners have been curating tools and methods suitable for classroom or program-level assessment of entrepreneurial mindset (EM).
 As you explore the resources below, keep these three key things1 in mind:

 1. WHY am I assessing?
 Know what your assessment purpose is and what you plan to use the assessment information for.
 How do you plan to use the rubric results from your project that seeks to assess student capacity to create value?
 How will you share the results with the students or program for continuous improvement?